0

 The very versatile avocado is also popular because of its short shelf life: you should be considered a pro, or at least deserve a fist bump, if you can use one before it goes bad or gets too bruised.

-It’s also popular for those interested in eating better – though it’s high in fat, avocados are considered a “good” unsaturated fat, and included in the acceptable fruit and vegetable choices for those who follow the keto diet.
+It’s also popular for those interested in eating better – though it’s high in fat, avocados are considered a “good” unsaturated fat and are included in the acceptable fruit and vegetable choices for those who follow the keto diet.
 It also has more than 20 useful vitamins and nutrients, moving it into the “super food” category.

 No wonder The Washington Post has declared it “America’s Favorite Fruit” in 2015.